apache/celix/documents/cmake_commands/readme.md

 - With ACTIVATOR the bundle will be created using the library target or absolute path to existing library as activator library.
 - With no SOURCES or ACTIVATOR a bundle without a activator will be created.

-Also available under the add_bundle CMake function (deprecated).

 ```CMake
 add_celix_bundle(<bundle_target_name>
     SOURCES source1 source2 ...